brownplt/code.pyret.org/README.md

 ## Configuration with Google Auth and Storage

-You also need to take `.env.example` and make it into a real `.env` that has a Google client secret and client ID.
-You can easily make a free one for development at https://console.developers.google.com/project, then make a project, then go
+In order to have share links, saving, and other docs-related functionality work, you need to add to your `.env` a Google client secret and client ID.
+You can easily make a free one for development at https://console.developers.google.com/project.
+At that page, make a project, then go through

     APIs & Auth -> Credentials -> Create New Client Id